Phil Gifford: Beauden Barrett decision a classic case of angst-free Kiwiana

 Playing, and hopefully beating, the Aussies was fine, but somehow there was slightly more satisfaction from succeeding in a Titanic battle with a Springbok side, teams that always felt loaded with forwards apparently conceived by two rocks in a granite quarry.

 My mind flashes back to a sunny high veldt August Saturday afternoon in Pretoria in 1996.
-All Black flanker, Josh Kronfeld, is accepting congratulations in the changing room under the cavernous main stand at Loftus Versfeld.
-Kronfeld and the All Blacks have just beaten South Africa, 33-26, and, after trying for 68 years, have finally won a test series in South Africa.
+All Black flanker Josh Kronfeld is accepting congratulations in the changing room under the cavernous main stand at Loftus Versfeld.
+Kronfeld and the All Blacks have just beaten the Springboks, 33-26, and, after trying for 68 years, have finally won a test series in South Africa.

 New Zealand supporters in the crowd of 51,000 are ecstatic.
 A former All Black Don Clarke, then living in South Africa, finds himself crying.
-But Kronfeld, and his fellow All Blacks, are so physically shattered they can barely muster a smile.
-I've known Josh's parents from when we were all teenagers, and first seen him when he was in a carry cot.
+But Kronfeld and his fellow All Blacks are so physically shattered they can barely muster a smile.
+I've known Josh's parents from when we were all teenagers, and first saw him when he was in a carry cot.

 Related articles: